noortabishq/AI-Image-Generator/README.md

 # AI Image Generator Website
-An AI image generating website like DALL·E that can create realistic images and art from a description in natural language.
-A front-end project developed using OpenAI API, HTML, CSS and JavaScript.
+This project features an AI image generator similar to DALL·E, capable of creating realistic images and art from natural language descriptions.
+Built with HTML, CSS, and JavaScript, it utilizes the OpenAI API for seamless image generation.
+Dive into the code to see how to harness AI for creative projects!

 # GET IN TOUCH
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://www.instagram.com/noortabishq/)